TylerRenfro/portfolio-2023/_research-artifacts/qualitative-surveys.md

 {:.text-xl .md:text-xl .mb-5 .dark:text-white .font-semibold}
 # Option B: Start with Shaping

+{:.text-xl .mb-10}
+Sometimes it’s not possible to get a team together to work for six weeks because somebody else, a CTO perhaps, controls the programmers’ time.
+In that case, you can start by shaping a compelling project with clearer boundaries than past projects.
+Present the project and put it through your company’s existing scheduling process.
+Better-shaped work can shine a light on the engineering team and help them open up to things like longer cycles or a more deliberate betting process.

 {:.text-xl .md:text-xl .mb-5 .dark:text-white .font-semibold}
 # Option C: Start with Cycles

+{:.text-xl .mb-10}
+Another approach is to start by working in six week cycles.
+For teams that formerly used two-week sprints, this removes the overhead of constant planning meetings and gives programmers more time to build momentum and hit their stride.
+Once the team has more room to breathe, it’ll be natural to think more about how to shape the work to take advantage of this new capacity.